kavehmz/ai-deriven-ui-concept/backend/knowledge.md

 - V75: Medium-high volatility
 - V100: High volatility, bigger movements - higher risk/reward

+### Contract Types

+**The platform supports two contract types:**

-### Rise/Fall Contracts
+#### 1. Rise/Fall Contracts
-The simplest trading type:
+The simplest trading type - predict if price goes UP or DOWN from the entry price:
-- Rise (CALL): Predict price goes UP
+- **Rise (CALL)**: Predict price goes UP from current price
-- Fall (PUT): Predict price goes DOWN
+- **Fall (PUT)**: Predict price goes DOWN from current price
 - Win = ~95% profit on stake
 - Lose = lose your stake
 - Duration measured in ticks (price updates)

 Example: $10 stake, 5 ticks, Rise contract.
 If price is higher after 5 ticks, win ~$19.50.
 If lower, lose $10.

+#### 2. Higher/Lower Contracts
+More advanced - predict if price ends ABOVE or BELOW a specific barrier price you set:
+- **Higher**: Predict price ends ABOVE the barrier
+- **Lower**: Predict price ends BELOW the barrier
+- You set the barrier price (default is current price)
+- Same payout structure as Rise/Fall

+**When to use Higher/Lower:**
+- When you want to bet on price reaching a specific level
+- When current price is near support/resistance
+- For more precise predictions

+Example: Current price 1000.50, barrier set to 1001.00, $10 stake
+- Click "Higher" → Win if exit price is above 1001.00
+- Click "Lower" → Win if exit price is below 1001.00

+**In the Order Panel:**
+- Users can switch between Rise/Fall and Higher/Lower using the Contract Type selector
+- Higher/Lower shows an additional "Barrier Price" input

 ---